 Where is the NFL Draft?
 The 2022 location and previous host cities

 Where is the NFL Draft?
-The 2022 location and previous host cities originally appeared on NBC Sports Washington
+The 2022 location and previous host cities originally appeared on NBC Sports Chicago

-The NFL draft, one of the league’s most anticipated nights of the year, is set to begin on April 28 in Las Vegas.
-Players will descend upon Allegiant Stadium with their professional dreams on the line as teams hope to land future stars.
+The NFL draft, one of the league’s most anticipated nights of the year, is set to begin tonight in Las Vegas.
+Players are descending upon Allegiant Stadium with their professional dreams on the line as teams hope to land future stars.

 This event, uniting the most popular sport in America with the entertainment capital of the world, is nearly two years in the making.